Edmonds College Logo

 6. Develop exercise evaluation support material.

 This course will focus on methods and procedures for involving volunteers in emergency management programs, with the goal of maximizing the effectiveness of volunteer resources.
-Prerequisite(s): Prerequisite: EMERG 102.
+Previously EMERG 222.

 Course Level Objectives